jongillies/storehouse/README.md

 Snapshot data sources and keep them forever!

-# TODO

-    * Add Edit button to users, be able to change auth_token

 # StoreHouse

 StoreHouse is a set of code that will allow you to take snapshots of any selected data source and store it for later analysis.
 You might call it an "historical object cache".